 2. Have A Clear Idea Of Why You Need A Break

-Take some “me” time and do some serious soul-searching.
+Take some “me” time to rest and do some serious soul-searching.
 Why do you need the break?
 Do you feel like your relationship is getting boring over time?
 Are you moving on to a new stage in your life?
 Are you moving away for work or college?
 The point is to realize whether or not your issue is a deal-breaker.
-There are some issues that just can’t be resolved – like your partner not wanting children and you wanting to have a family.
-If the issue is unresolvable, taking a break is just delaying the inevitable.
+There are some issues that just can’t be resolved – like your partner not wanting children while you want to have a family.
+If the issue is unresolvable, taking downtime is just delaying the inevitable.
 It is best to break up and prevent further heartache.

 3. Set The Ground Rules

 Be as clear and assertive as possible.
 Inform them of the reason you want to take a break, whether you will stay in touch, and whether you will date others during this time apart.
 It often gets complicated if you live together – so discuss how you both will handle it.
 If you share things like a house, car, or a pet with your partner, you will probably not be able to take a true break.
-However, you both will need to remove the co-dependencies you both have on one another as much as you can for the duration of the break.
+However, you both will need to find ways to separate from one another as much as possible for the duration of the break.

 4. Make The Break Count

 While on the break, take some “me” time to learn more about yourself.
 How are you doing as a person out of the relationship?
 Pick up new hobbies or try old ones you haven’t been focusing on as frequently.
 Go and visit your family and friends, and sometimes, truly let yourself feel lonely.
+Plan a vacation or a fun holiday for much-needed relaxation.
+Read books or indulge in creativity for respite in your leisure time.
 You need to be comfortable being alone with yourself – because loneliness is not the reason to be a part of a relationship.
 Also, find out whether the problems in the relationship can be fixed by taking a break, or if the best thing to do is part ways and move on alone.
 If you feel you are happier alone than you were together, it is time to cut ties.

 5. Don’t Set A Definitive Time Frame